Solar Resource Loss¶

 The calculation works as follows:

-- Resample data to daily frequency
+Daily Aggregation: Resample filtered data to daily frequency by summing hourly values.

 Database Requirements¶